github/docs/content/discussions/quickstart.md

 ### Introduction

-{% data variables.product.prodname_discussions %} {% data variables.product.prodname_discussions %} is a collaborative communication forum for the community around an open source project.
+{% data variables.product.prodname_discussions %} is a collaborative communication forum for the community around an open source project.
 Discussions are for conversations that need to be transparent and accessible but do not need to be tracked on a project board and are not related to code, unlike issues.
 Discussions enable fluid, open conversation in a public forum.

 Discussions give a space for more collaborative conversations by connecting and giving a more centralized area to connect and find information.